devenallen/TaskHero/README.md

 The middle section shows the challenges that you are close to or have completed.

-The right section shows your acheivements and allows you to set goals for yourself.
+The right section shows your achievements and allows you to set goals for yourself.

 # eframe template